Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Conclusions and future lines of research

 \subsection{Acknowledgments}

 We thank Robert M. Pringle, Rub\'en Juanes, and Ignacio Rodr\'iguez-Iturbe for various discussions at different stages of the development of this work.
-This work is supported by FAPESP through grants ICTP-SAIFR 2016/01343-7, and Programa Jovens Pesquisadores em Centros Emergentes 2019/24433-0 and 2019/05523-8, Instituto Serrapilheira through grant Serra-1911-31200, and the Simons Foundation (RMG); the Princeton University May Fellowship in the department of Ecology and Evolutionary Biology (CC); MINECO/AEI/FEDER through the Mar\'ia de Maeztu Program for Units of Excellence in R\&D (MDM-2017-0711, Spain) (EHG \& CL); The Gordon and Betty Moore Foundation, grant \#7800 (CET \& JAB); and the NSF grant DMS-2052616 (JAB).
+This work is supported by FAPESP through grants ICTP-SAIFR 2016/01343-7, and Programa Jovens Pesquisadores em Centros Emergentes 2019/24433-0 and 2019/05523-8; ICTP through the Associates Programme; Simons Foundation through grant number 284558FY19 (RMG).
+The Princeton University May Fellowship in the department of Ecology and Evolutionary Biology (CC); the Spanish State Research Agency, through the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence in R\&D (MDM-2017-0711) funded by MCIN/AEI/10.13039/501100011033 (EHG \& CL).
+The NSF RoL:FELS:EAGER-1838331 (CET); Gordon and Betty Moore Foundation, grant \#7800 (CET \& JAB).
+NSF grant DMS-2052616; Simons Foundation (award \#82610) (JAB).
 This work was partially funded by the Center of Advanced Systems Understanding (CASUS) which is financed by Germany’s Federal Ministry of Education and Research (BMBF) and by the Saxon Ministry for Science, Culture and Tourism (SMWK) with tax funds on the basis of the budget approved by the Saxon State Parliament (JMC).